-See XM Radio Messages on page 4-72 for more information.
+See XM Radio Messages on page 4-67 later in this section for further detail.

 Loading a CD

 Insert a CD partway into the slot, label side up.
 The player pulls it in and the CD begins playing.

 When the CD is inserted, the CD symbol displays.
 As each new track starts to play, the track number displays.